Better late, then? The hardness of choosing delays to meet passenger demands in temporal graphs: Tractability Results

 In any solution, each demand $d\in D$ is satisfied by a strict temporal path from $d_u$ to $d_v$ using some subset of the edges of $E'$.
 In the directed case, specifying this subset (together with the ordering fixed earlier) fully specifies the path from $d_u$ to $d_v$; in the undirected case, it is also necessary to specify the direction taken for each edge.
 The journey from one edge in the subset to the next is uniquely determined due to the fact that it can only use the edges of the spanning tree obtained by removing $E'$ from $\tgraph$.

 For directed graphs, this means there are at most $2^{\fes}$ possible paths for each demand (an edge is either chosen or not), and thus $2^{\fes \cdot |D|}$ for all demands.
 For undirected graphs, we get $3^{\fes}$ possible paths per demand (an edge $(u,v)\in E'$ is either traversed from $u$ to $v$, from $v$ to $u$, or not at all), and thus $3^{\fes \cdot |D|}$ for all demands.
-For each ordering of $E'$ and collection of subsets of $E'$, there is a corresponding instance of \textsc{Path DB} which we may solve in polynomial time by applying Theorem \ref{thm: path db is in p}.
+For each ordering of $E'$ and collection of subsets of $E'$, there is a corresponding instance of ($\delta$-)\textsc{Path DB}.

-In total, it is sufficient to solve $\fes! \cdot 2^{\fes \cdot |D|}$ instances of \textsc{Path DB} for directed graphs, and $\fes! \cdot 3^{\fes \cdot |D|}$ instances of \textsc{Path DB} for undirected graphs.
-Since \textsc{Path DB} is solvable in polynomial time by Theorem \ref{thm: path db is in p}, we obtain the desired result. \end{proof}
+In total, it is sufficient to solve $\fes! \cdot 2^{\fes \cdot |D|}$ such instances of ($\delta$-)\textsc{Path DB} for directed graphs, and $\fes! \cdot 3^{\fes \cdot |D|}$ instances of ($\delta$-)\textsc{Path DB} for undirected graphs.
+Since ($\delta$-)\textsc{Path DB} is solvable in polynomial time by Theorem \ref{thm: path db is in p}, we obtain the desired result. \end{proof}